ax-va/Pytest-Okken-2022/00--pytest/configuration-files.md

 - `conftest.py`

-contains fixtures and hook functions.
+contains *fixtures* and *hook functions* shared by all tests in the same directory or all subdirectories.
 It can exist at the `rootdir` or in any subdirectory.
-Anything defined in `conftest.py` applies to tests in that directory and all subdirectories.

 - `__init__.py`